floragunncom/search-guard-docs/_content/_docs_installation/sg_flx_release_notes.md

 ### Using negation for index and action patterns

 The syntax of the simple patterns used in `sg_roles.yml` for index and action names has been extended to allow for exclusion of matches.
-The syntax is very similar to the index pattern syntax used for OpenSearch/Elasticsearch search operations.
+The syntax is very similar to the index pattern syntax used for Elasticsearch search operations.
 For example, you can now write a role like this:

 ```yaml
 role_with_pattern_negation: